emogenet/xe/README.md

 ## **Will it work for me?** ##

-Standard desktop environments typically include this type of feature natively, and this was mostly designed for i3wm which does not have this feature.
+Standard desktop environments usually include this feature natively.

+This was mostly designed for i3wm which does not have this feature.

 However, it has been tested and seems to work fine on the following desktop
 environments: